SentometricsResearch/sentometrics/docs/INDEX.md

 summary(outIter)
 ```

 The list element `"performance"` has all performance measures.
-To inspect the out-of-sample forecasting performance visually, call the generic plot function on the modelling object.
+To inspect the out-of-sample prediction performance visually, call the generic plot function on the modelling object.

 ```R
 r <- plot(outIter)